TwinFan/XPMP2/docs/XSBAircraftFormat.md

 reference is the same, ie. they will all be placed at the same location.
 (And only _if_ all `.obj` files are found and loaded will the model be rendered.)

+#### "`SOLID YES`"
+Historically, other parameters than `SOLID YES` were supported, but the functionality is no longer needed since instancing was introduced.
+In fact, XPMP2 just ignores the 1st and 2nd parameter altogether.

+#### `.obj` file Location
 The location is relative to the given `<package_name>` (which can be and often is in the current `xsb_aircraft.txt` file, but could also be defined in another one):
 - If a `<relativePathTo>` is given it needs to start in the same directory